-The pro forma per share balance sheet information combines Xerox's September 30, 2009 unaudited consolidated balance sheet.
-The pro forma per share income statement information for the fiscal year ended December 31, 2008 combines Xerox's audited consolidated statement of income for the fiscal year ended December 31, 2008 with ACS's unaudited consolidated statement of income for the four fiscal quarters ended December 31, 2008, which includes the last two reported quarters of ACS's fiscal year ended June 30, 2008 and the first two reported quarters of ACS's fiscal year ended June 30, 2009.
-The pro forma per share income statement information for the nine months ended September 30, 2009 combines Xerox's unaudited consolidated statement of income for the nine months ended September 30, 2009 with ACS's unaudited consolidated statement of income for the nine months ended September 30, 2009 with ACS's fiscal year ended June 30, 2009 and the first reported quarters ended September 30, 2009, which includes the last two reported quarters of ACS's fiscal year ended June 30, 2009 and the first reported quarter of ACS's fiscal year ending June 30, 2010.
+The pro forma per share balance sheet information combines Xerox's September 30, 2009 unaudited consolidated balance sheet with ACS's September 30, 2009 unaudited consolidated balance sheet.
+The pro forma per share income statement information for the fiscal year ended December 31, 2008 combines Xerox's audited consolidated statement of income for the fiscal year ended December 31, 2008 with ACS's unaudited consolidated statement of income for the fiscal year ended December 31, 2008, which includes the last two reported quarters of ACS's fiscal year ended June 30, 2009.
+The pro forma per share income statement information for the nine months ended September 30, 2009 combines Xerox's unaudited consolidated statement of income for the nine months ended September 30, 2009 combines Xerox's unaudited consolidated statement of income for the nine months ended September 30, 2009 and the first reported quarters ended September 30, 2009, which includes the last two reported quarters of ACS's fiscal year ended June 30, 2009, which includes the last two reported quarters of ACS's fiscal year ended statement of income for the nine months ended September 30, 2009 and the first reported quarters ended September 30, 2009, which includes the last two reported quarters of ACS's fiscal year ending June 30, 2010.
 The ACS pro forma equivalent per share financial information is calculated by multiplying the unaudited Xerox pro forma combined per share amounts by the exchange ratio (4.935 shares of Xerox common stock for each share of ACS common stock).
 The exchange ratio does not include the \$18.60 cash portion of the merger consideration.